Trump’s just sabotaged Ukraine’s bargaining power with Russia - whose side is he on?

 He recently insisted that this could only be achieved with American involvement.

-There would be no American boots on Ukrainian ground as part of a peacekeeping force.
+There would be no American boots on the ground in Ukraine as part of a peacekeeping force.
 “To be clear, as part of any security guarantee, there will not be US troops deployed to Ukraine,” he said.

-There was no need to spell this out ahead of talks with Russia.
+There was no need to spell this out before talks with Russia.
 Part of Zelensky’s negotiating tactic would have been the mere suggestion that US troops could be on Ukrainian soil.
 That would have given the Russians pause for thought.

-But if foreign troops from Europe, Canada, and other Ukrainian supporting nations were deployed they would have brought the full weight of the Nato alliance with them.
+But if foreign troops from Europe, Canada, and other Ukraine-supporting nations were deployed they would have brought the full weight of the Nato alliance with them.

 Not any more.